Social Media Marketing Manager Resume Samples | Examples

 Social Media Marketing Skills for Resume

-Highlight your key social media skills at the top of your resume
+Highlight your essential social media skills at the top of your resume

 Know your social platforms and tools

 Managers want to know that you are up to date with the latest social media management tools.
 Show them you know how important planning is for any successful social strategy, and show them why.
-If you don’t have experience using all of the planning tools be sure to familiarise yourself with the platforms before applying for any role.
-Some of the most popular social media management tools are Hootsuite, Buffer, Sprout Social, Tweetdeck, IFTT and Later.
+If you don’t have experience using all of the planning tools, familiarize yourself with the platforms before applying for any role.
+The most popular social media management tools are Hootsuite, Buffer, Sprout Social, Tweetdeck, IFTT, and Later.

 Know the importance of analytics

-Make sure to highlight that yes, you have the experience in social media scheduling and management, but you also know the backbone of any good social media is analytics.
-Analytics show if a campaign is working, or if it isn’t and is crucial for understanding good social media and how to build on or improve social strategies.
+Make sure to highlight that you have experience in social media scheduling and management, but you also know the backbone of any good social media is analytics.
+Analytics show if a campaign is working or isn’t and is crucial for understanding good social media and how to build on or improve social strategies.

 You might have all the experience in the world, but has it been effective?
 Make sure to include how you have benefitted a company with your skills.
-Highlight the key successes your social media management has brought.
+Highlight the critical successes your social media management has brought.
 They want the big numbers.
-Show them examples of your work, the impact it had and how it helped grow a brand or how it helped company objectives.
+Show them examples of your work, its impact, and how it helped grow a brand or how helped company objectives.
 For example: